raspberrypilearning/count-the-creatures/en/step_6.md

 --- task ---

-Test your code by holding up the paper in front of the camera, and making sure that the sprites advance and stamp each time.
+To test your code, hold up the paper in front of the camera, and make sure that the sprites advance and stamp each time.

 --- /task ---